Partial Nail Avulsion

 What is Partial Nail Avulsion? - Straits Podiatry

-The Proven Permanent Solution to Ingrown Toenail
+The Permanent Solution to Ingrown Toenail

 Many patients suffer repeated episodes of ingrown toenails despite having their nails treated or removed before.
 This is because the underlying nail root is still functional, and the nail continues to grow.
 It is important to understand that a partial nail avulsion alone does not prevent the nail from growing back.